 Regulations on the transportation of biological agents are aimed at ensuring that the public and the workers in the transportation chain are protected from exposure to any agent that might be in the package.
 Protection is achieved through:

 - The requirements for rigorous packaging that will withstand rough handling and contain all liquid material within the package without leakage to the outside

 - Appropriate labeling of the package with the biohazard symbol and other labels to alert the workers in the transportation chain to the hazardous contents of the package

-- Training of workers in the transportation chain to familiarize them with the hazardous contents so as to be able to respond to emergency situations
+- Training of workers in the transportation chain to familiarize them with the hazardous contents to be able to respond to emergencies

 The biothreat sample transporter will provide appropriate contact information to the designated representative via a chain of custody and a sample submission form.

 - The package must be sealed with appropriate evidence tape and the tape must be initialed and dated.